 Finding that San Diego is the 8th largest city in the U.S. with the issue of Human Trafficking and that there were limited resources for survivors, co-founders Susan Johnson, Nate Alcorn and Kyle Moss incorporated the Alabaster Jar Project.
 The mission was to provide housing and resources for women who have survived human trafficking and sexual exploitation.
 The Alabaster Jar Project began as a ministry of The Church at Rancho Bernardo and incorporated as a standalone nonprofit 501(c)3 in 2013, receiving tax exempt status in July of 2014.
-It is now comprised of Grace House, a long-term residential program; a Resource Center, a drop-in center that provides clothing, toiletries, programming and Peer Support Group; and a Transitional Apartment.
+It is now comprised of Grace House, a long-term residential program; a Resource Center, a drop-in center that provides clothing, toiletries, programming and Peer Support Group.

 Funded solely by private donations, we started supporting clients in November of 2014 and housing our first two transitional housing clients in January of 2015.

 November 2014 began supporting clients with tangible basic needs